 Eating disorders

-Interestingly, most cases of FTT (up to 80%) appear to be caused by environmental factors rather than medical conditions (Raab 2021).
+Interestingly, most cases of faltering growth (up to 80%) appear to be inorganic (caused by environmental factors rather than medical conditions) (Graber 2025).

-Supporting the Parents of Children With Failure to Thrive
+Supporting the Parents of Children With Slow Weight Gain

-It is important to note that neglect is not usually the cause of FTT.
-Parents of children who are failing to thrive are often made to feel responsible for their child’s slow growth, so providing appropriate emotional support to the child’s parents is an integral part of the healthcare professional’s role (Gonzalez-Viana et al. 2017).
+It is important to note that neglect is not usually the cause of slow weight gain.
+Parents of children with slow weight gain are often made to feel responsible for their child’s faltering growth, so providing appropriate emotional support to the child’s parents is an integral part of the healthcare professional’s role (Gonzalez-Viana et al. 2017).

-As feeding and growth can be highly sensitive parenting topics, it is crucial to avoid instilling unnecessary anxiety and guilt in parents (RCHM 2015).
+As feeding and growth can be highly sensitive parenting topics, it is crucial to avoid instilling unnecessary anxiety and guilt in parents.

-Instead, parents should be actively engaged with and involved in the investigation process (Raab 2021).
+Instead, parents should be actively engaged with and involved in the investigation process (Graber 2025).
 Ensure that you:

 Encourage parents to visit often and for long periods of time (if the child has been admitted to hospital)